Hiring

 Hiring a Chief of Staff?
 What to Know Before You Open the Req

 To attract and secure top Chief of Staff talent, your compensation package must be competitive and accurately reflect the role's scope and impact within your organization.
 Candidates are well-informed on market rates, and lowball offers will quickly be rejected.
 Ensure your salary bands align with the experience level you require and the value this strategic partner will bring.
-For insights on building a competitive offer and expediting your hiring process, visit recruitingfromscratch.com/employers.
+If you're hiring a Chief of Staff or other strategic operational talent, Recruiting from Scratch can proactively source and deliver pre-qualified candidates in an average of 29 days.
+Reach out at recruitingfromscratch.com.

 FAQ